JAWorsfold/CV/README.md

 **Presentation**: https://youtu.be/xDyxznaKjCQ?t=1913 | **Code**: https://github.com/HateDetector

-Utilising my in-depth knowledge of `Python` and master's thesis research, I spearheaded a team of developers and researchers to engineer a tool to detect and visualise networks of hate speech, in relation to real-world events.
-As the team lead I contributed the majority of the code for both the social media `scraping` and hate speech `text classification` using `machine learning` models.
+Utilising my in-depth knowledge of `Python` and Master's thesis research, I spearheaded a team of engineers to develop a tool to detect and visualise networks of hate speech.
+As the team lead I contributed the majority of the code for both the social media `scraping` and `text classification` using `machine learning` models.
 In total I scraped 18.5 million tweets - related to the 2020 US Election - and classified them as either hate or non-hate.
-To make the classification I used a consensus of three models trained using the following techniques/ algorithms: `Logistic Regression`, `Support Vector Machines`, and `Convolutional Neural Networks`.
+For the classification I used a consensus of three models trained using the following algorithms: `Logistic Regression`, `Support Vector Machines`, and `Convolutional Neural Networks`.

-To explore and analyse the data I constructed a graph data model - CLUE: Comment, Link, User, Event - that we'd follow when loading that data into `Neo4j` (a common graph database).
-Having loaded the content into this model it was possible to explore trends within the data.
+The data was loaded into a `Neo4j` graph database using a data model I had devised in order to explore patterns within the data.
 Using `Neo4j Bloom` it was also possible to visualise these trends and analyse them in an interactive way.
 For example, it was possible to visually map hate content to common hashtags and shared websites.
 Additionally, as a team we analysed the amount of hate content created over time and across US states (where location data was available).

 ***
 ## Experience